DeveloperC286/is_affected/README.md

 Is Effected operates upon a range of Git commits in the repositories' history.
 To specify the range of commits you can use either the `--from-commit-hash <commit-hash>` or `--from-reference <reference>` arguments.
 The range of commits starts exclusively from the commit specified till inclusively of `HEAD`.
-The from arguments can not be used together but one is required.
+One of these from arguments are required, but they conflict and can not be used together.

-Over the range of commits you can either specify all the effected resources to be listed out via the `--list` argument.
+Over the range of commits you can perform two possible operations.
+Either you can list all the effected resources by supplying the `--list` flag.
+Or you can check that specific resources have been effected, through the `--effects-current-directory` flag or the `--effects <resources>` argument.
+With the `--effects-current-directory` flag the effected resources are checked if they are within the current directory or sub-directories.
-Otherwise you can provide regexes via the `--effects <resource>` argument and if any of the effected resources within the range of commits match, then Is Effected return a zero status code otherwise it return a non-zero status code.
+Using the `--effects <resource>` argument you can supply multiple regexes and it is checked if any of the effected resources match any.
+If either of the effects checks are met then Is Effected return a zero status code, otherwise it return a non-zero status code.
-Either of these output arguments are required and can not be used together.
+One of the output arguments are required, but they conflict and can not be used together.

 ### Usage - Git Environment Variables
 When looking for a repository the Git environment variables are respected.